koulkoudakis/heart-health-classifier/README.md

 ## 1. Problem Definition

-In a statement,
-> Given clinical parameters about a patient, are we able to predict whether they have heart disease
+> Given clinical parameters about a patient, are we able to predict whether they have heart disease?

 ## 2. Data